Close Alert Banner

 PopulationIsolation periodAdditional precautions after self-isolation period

-Individuals with severe illness (requiring ICU level of care) At least 20 days after the date of specimen collection or symptom onset (whichever is earlier/applicable) and until symptoms have been improving for 24 hours (or 48 hours if gastrointestinal symptoms) and no fever present
+Individuals who are immunocompromised At least 10 days after the date of specimen collection or symptom onset (whichever is earlier/applicable) and until symptoms have been improving for 24 hours (or 48 hours if gastrointestinal symptoms) and no fever present

 No additional precautions